The Locality team is a multi-disciplinary team that offers support to 92 schools across Doncaster.

 We have no threshold for our service and there are no formal referral processes.
 Support is accessed through direct contact with a member or the team and any professional can contact us for support.

-Families can refer into our service either by speaking to their child’s school, GP or by contacting our Single Point of Access Team on 01302 796191.
+Families can refer into our service either by speaking to their child’s school, doctor or by contacting our Single Point of Access Team on 01302 796191.

 You can also follow us on Facebook @doncastercamhsnhs